Why A Car Shakes When Accelerating? – Discover The Causes

 Car Shakes When Accelerating: Top 9 Reasons & Possible Solutions

 If you are wondering why your car vibrates when accelerating, you are in the right place.
 Tire problems could be a reason for the shaking issue.
 However, the following are also strong reasons for the shaking of a vehicle at the time of speeding up:

 One or both could be the source of the problem.
 You have to remove the driveshaft and feel the joint’s movement.
 Any rough patches there will be magnified when the engine runs with power.

 A visual diagnosis will be enough for the U-joints.
 Look out if there is any rust gathering around the grease seal.
-Anything that causes the grease to disappear will create the shaking problem.
+Anything that causes the grease to disappear will create a shaking problem.

 #2.
 A Bent Axle

-These are one of the main reasons for a car shakes when accelerating.
+Car tire issues are one of the main reasons why a car shakes when accelerating.
 The first thing you should check is if they are firmly attached to the wheels.
 A loose tire not only causes vibration but can also lead to major accidents.